What is RSV?

-Someone infected with RSV can be contagious for 3-8 days, and RSV infections can last one to two weeks.
+Someone infected with RSV can be contagious for 3-8 days, lasting up to two weeks.

-Although it can vary, the CDC has found that RSV season can start from mid September to November and last up until mid May.
+Although it can vary, the CDC has found that RSV season can start as early as mid September and last until mid May.

-- Touching someone’s hands or a surface that has the virus like a door handle, or someone’s hands (even kissing or sharing water bottles!)
+- Touching someone’s hands or a surface that has the virus, like a door handle, someone’s hands, even kissing or sharing water bottles!

 - Our biggest tip is to wash your hands – often and thoroughly!